-The PMS may unenroll a ROTC basic course cadet for enlistment in the USMCR for the Platoon Leadership Course program.
-The PMS may approve a request for unenrollment from nonscholarship advanced course cadets for this purpose.
+The PMS may unenroll an ROTC basic course cadet for enlistment in the USMCR for the Platoon Leadership Course program.
+The PMS may approve a request for an unenrollment from nonscholarship advanced course cadets for this purpose.
 Request from scholarship cadets (MS II and the advanced course) are submitted through channels to the Commanding General of Army ROTC.

 Appointment for Commission

 Contrary to popular belief, graduating from the ROTC program does not automatically confer an appointment as a commissioned officer.
-The service must offer the appointment.
+The service must offer an appointment.
 Cadets are commissioned in either the Regular Army or Army Reserves (or National Guard, if enrolled in ROTC under a specific National Guard program).

 Branch Assignment of ROTC Cadets

 Branch selection factors Branch assignments are made according to the needs of the Army.
 Consideration is given to the cadet's area of academic specialty.
 Army policy is to assign graduating cadets to a branch and specialty code based on the following: